Xakkusu/hangman-game/README.md

 - Adding difficulty levels to the categories.

-## DATA MODEL
-DO I NEED THIS IF I DO NOT HAVE CLASSES???

 ## TESTING
 ### PEP8
 No errors were returned for all python files from the [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) testing: